 To estimate the mode at the peak where the cross is located simply double-click on the left mouse button.
 To abort the estimation press the <Esc> key instead.
 When the estimation is finished the vertical line lock itself on the frequency at the picked mode.
 Further, a green cross will appear instead of the blue cross to indicate which singular value the mode has been picked.
 Below the complete editor is shown after the estimation of the mode:

 As seen the mode is now drawn in green and listed in the Mode List below.
 The mode remains drawn in green as long as it is selected.
-You can now immediately click the start animation to inspect the estimated mode shape.

 To pick another mode you simply double-click on a desired snap point.
 You can keep picking modes as long as the Add New Mode button is active.